dometdemont/DO288-apps/nodejs-helloworld/README.md

 ### REST operations
 The RESTful interface is exposing three verbs:
-- [GET](#GET) to access the interactive GUI, dump an existing session or a catalog
+- [GET](#GET) to access the interactive GUI, dump an existing session or a catalog,
-- [PUT](#PUT) to deploy a set of resources by building and retrieving or running an installer
+- [PUT](#PUT) to deploy a set of resources by building and retrieving or running an installer, or to build a new session,
 - [DELETE](#DELETE) to delete or undeploy a set of resources and projects.
 #### GET<a name="GET"></a>
 ##### View an existing session GUI